 In my first blog in this series I covered two factors that affect renewals: product- and purchase-related factors.
-I’ll now cover upgrade-related factors as they relate to software licensing renewals processes and how you can drive more revenue from higher software licensing renewal rates.
+I’ll now cover upgrade-related factors as they relate to software licensing renewal management processes and how you can drive more revenue from higher software licensing renewal rates.

 So why are upgrade-related factors important?
 Customers buy software maintenance for two reasons: (1) access to technical support and (2) accessing new releases (upgrades) for “free.”
 Consequently it’s important that they get value out of those upgrades.